The Story So Far

 Cassandra Thordwall walked out from the shade into the bright, hot sun and set her tricorn on her head.
 She took a mateo back across the Bridge of a Hundred Arches to the Kingfisher.
 All the while she pondered who might have sent the spy.
 She had a hunch about what Umberto would dig up.
 But if her hunch proved to be accurate, there wasn’t much she could do about it for the moment.

 No you won’t, you long-bearded shorty!

 Jacyntha did the spin move Umberto had drilled into them.
 There was no way in the Viper’s Temple that the little bugger was going to put her down.
-Except, as she slipped clear, an armoured boot clipped her angle and sent her spilling to the turf.
+Except, as she slipped clear, an armoured boot clipped her ankle and sent her spilling to the turf.

 She hardly had the time to shake her head clear of cobwebs before the Stonecarvers marched past her.
 They had formed up around the ball-carrier and were marching through the gap that her entanglement had created.
 She now understood why it was her sisters were struggling to stay on their feet; these shorties could really tackle!
 It was all very well to move through a block as long as you stayed on your feet.
-On the ground, she wasn’t putting them down, she wasn’t slowing them down, and she certainly wasn’t channeling them down the channel Neuvil had told them to.
+On the ground, she wasn’t putting them down, she wasn’t slowing them down, and she certainly wasn’t forcing them down the channel Neuvil had told them to.

 They sing!
 Well … if you call that singing.